sqville/aie/README.rst

 Roadmap
 =======

+Theme Family: Operating Systems
 Themes: Win7, Metro, OSX
 Release Date: TBD.
 Details: An objective of aie will be to provide familiar and unique themes.
-This version will only cover the "familiar" part of the objective.
+This theme family will cover the "familiar" part of the objective.
 Themes included will be Windows 7 (Win7), Microsoft's Metro (Metro) and Apple's OS X (OSX).

 Your Opinion
 ============